API Overview

 Where:

-The response in general looks like this:
+The general form of the response looks like this:

 {